-Note taking is a new feature that will be released in mid-April to Insight Core premium subscription customers, and Product Insight and Marketing Insight customers.
+Note taking is available to Insight Core premium subscription customers, and Product Insight and Marketing Insight customers.

 Watch the brief demo below to learn more.